 As with every genre in photography, composition is very important for toy photos as well.
 Place your subject in the right part of the scene or if you have multiple subjects or elements, arrange them in such a way that they all work together to tell the story.
 Do not clutter the scene making it look chaotic.
 Even if the scene requires a lot of elements, arranging them in a pattern or order will help to create a harmonious image.

 As a toy photographer, you will be using toys to stage the shots and set up the scene.
 Use the rule of thirds, rule of odds, golden spiral, patterns, leading lines, etc., for effective toy photographs.
-Composition along with the right props, angle, and perspective will help you achieve effective shots.
+Composition along with the right props, right angle, and perspective will help you achieve effective shots.
+Forced perspective is a great technique to try for more realistic toy photography and once you start photographing toys, a lot of new ideas will come to mind.

 Trending Toys For Toy Photographers